Bill Belichick

-Early life
+Early life and education

-Belichick was born on April 16, 1952, in Nashville the son of Jeannette (Munn) and Steve Belichick (born Stephen Biličić).
-Bill was named after College Football Hall of Fame coach Bill Edwards, who was his godfather.
-Belichick is of Croatian ancestry and his paternal grandparents, Ivan Biličić and Marija (Mary) Barković, emigrated from the Croatian village of Draganić, Karlovac, in 1897, settling in Monessen, Pennsylvania.
+Belichick was born in Nashville, Tennessee, on April 16, 1952, the son of Jeannette (née Munn) and Steve Belichick.

+Belichick was named after College Football Hall of Fame coach Bill Edwards, who was his godfather.
+He is of Croatian ancestry; his paternal grandparents, Marija Barković and Ivan Biličić, emigrated from Draganić in 1897 and settled in Monessen, Pennsylvania, having changed their names to Mary and John Belichick at the suggestion of immigration officers.

-He was raised in Annapolis, Maryland where his father was an assistant football coach at the United States Naval Academy.
+Belichick was raised in Annapolis, Maryland, where his father was an assistant football coach at the United States Naval Academy.
 Belichick has said his father is one of his most important football mentors, and Belichick often studied football with him.
 Bill reportedly learned to break down game films at a young age by watching his father and the Navy staff do their jobs.
-He graduated from Annapolis High School in 1970 with classmate Sally Brice-O'Hara.
-While there he played football and lacrosse, with the latter being his favorite sport.
-He enrolled at Phillips Academy in Andover, Massachusetts, for a postgraduate year, with the intention of improving his grades and test scores to be admitted into a quality college.
-The school honored him 40 years later by inducting him into its Athletics Hall of Honor in 2011.
+Belichick graduated from Annapolis High School in 1970, where he was a classmate of Sally Brice-O'Hara, who would later become the Vice Commandant of the Coast Guard.
+While there, Belichick played football and lacrosse, with the latter being his favorite sport.
+Belichick enrolled at Phillips Academy in Andover, Massachusetts, for a postgraduate year, with the intention of improving his grades and test scores to be admitted into a quality college.
+The school honored Belichick 40 years later by inducting him into its Athletics Hall of Honor in 2011.

-Belichick attended Wesleyan University in Middletown, Connecticut where he played center and tight end.
-In addition to being a member of the football team, he played lacrosse and squash, serving as the captain of the lacrosse team during his senior season.
-A member of Chi Psi fraternity, he earned a bachelor's degree in economics in 1975.
-Eventually he was part of the inaugural induction class into the university's Athletics Hall of Fame in spring 2008.
+Belichick attended Wesleyan University in Middletown, Connecticut, where he played center and tight end.
+In addition to being a member of the football team, Belichick played lacrosse and squash, serving as the captain of the lacrosse team during his senior season.
+A member of Chi Psi fraternity, Belichick earned a bachelor's degree in economics in 1975.
+Eventually, he was part of the inaugural induction class into the university's Athletics Hall of Fame in spring 2008.

 Coaching career

 Early coaching positions

 After graduating, Belichick took a $25-per-week job as an assistant to Baltimore Colts head coach Ted Marchibroda in 1975.
-In 1976, he joined the Detroit Lions as their assistant special teams coach before adding tight ends and wide receivers to his coaching duties in 1977.
-He was dismissed along with head coach Tommy Hudspeth and the rest of the coaching staff on January 9, 1978.
-He spent the 1978 season with the Denver Broncos as their assistant special teams coach and defensive assistant.
+In 1976, Belichick joined the Detroit Lions as their assistant special teams coach before adding tight ends and wide receivers to his coaching duties in 1977.
+Belichick was dismissed along with head coach Tommy Hudspeth and the rest of the coaching staff on January 9, 1978.
+He spent the 1978 season with the Denver Broncos as their assistant special teams coach and defensive assistant while also serving as director of films.